 EF Core Caching

 Entity Framework (EF) Core is a powerful Object Relational Mapper (O/RM) frequently used in enterprise .NET applications.
-And because it is so popular, NCache offers an EF Core caching provider which allows you to seamlessly add caching within the EF Core related code using extension methods such as FromCache.
-This allows EF Core developers not intimately familiar with NCache APIs to still avail the power of NCache.
+As it is so popular, NCache offers an EF Core caching provider which allows you to seamlessly add caching within the EF Core-related code using extension methods such as FromCache.
+This enables EF Core developers, even those not deeply familiar with NCache APIs, to leverage the full capabilities of NCache.

 1 2 3 4 5 6 7 8 9 |